shenjiasi/batch-seat-swapping/README.md

 # Batch Seat Swapping

-The batch seat swapping algorithm applies to students who have been assigned a seat in the CSE RPg Labs and whose primary supervisors participate in the scheme.
+The batch seat swapping algorithm applies to students who have been assigned a seat in the CSE RPg Labs and voluntarily participate in the scheme.
 The algorithm searches for improved seat arrangements among participating students so that those who share the same primary supervisor move closer.